 DevOps is not new, but its popularity has remained strong in recent years.
 Companies are actively adopting this approach in their IT departments, aiming for greater efficiency in software development and operations to accelerate the release of new products and respond to market changes.
 However, success is not guaranteed for everyone.

 The difficulty may lie in the DevOps implementation plan.
-Today, we’ll explore how to assess your organization’s readiness for DevOps and outline the necessary steps to ensure a successful implementation
+Today, we’ll explore how to assess your organization’s readiness for DevOps and outline the necessary process to ensure a successful implementation

 Key factors to identify DevOps readiness